panique/phpstorm-theme-github-remixed-2/README.md

 ### Problems ?

 If you cannot see the new theme then please go to Settings > Editor > Colors & Fonts and try to save the current theme, which will make PHPStorm create a new file like `Default copy.icls` inside the theme folder.
-Don't know why, but somehow this triggers a rescan of the the theme folder, usually fixing any "theme not found" issues.
+Don't know why, but somehow this triggers a rescan of the theme folder, usually fixing any "theme not found" issues.